Accesso effettuato come:

 As part of my blog, I interview Inspirational Sustainability Leaders.
 Read here about sourcing sustainable fashion fabrics with Emma Bottomley of Eloma Consultancy.

 I have worked in the fashion industry in both B2B and B2C in mainstream and sustainable fashion.
 I have seen how it has changed and am old enough to remember how it used to be!
 I have also been active in the health and wellbeing sector.
 I ran a breast health education business and offered lunchtime educational sessions to corporates.
 That was over 10 years ago and I was already talking to women about fabrics and the use of chemicals in cultivation, dying and finishing.
 As well as Fashion Revolution, I freelanced for prevention charity, Breast Cancer UK, to set up and manage their ambassador programme.
-I have also run the marketing for an organic and household brand, Greenscents, and developed content for sustainable tourism company, Wayaj.
+I also ran the marketing for an organic and household brand, Greenscents, and have become a sustainability advocate and freelance marketing director for a number of businesses within the tourism industry.

 This broad experience means that I have seen the best sustainable solutions in a number of different industries.
 I can share this knowledge and best practice with you.